Borderline1/WhiteBoardApp/README.md

 # SaVaGe BOARD
-This colaberative whiteboard app allows groups of people to join a room by name and draw together!
+This collaborative whiteboard app allows groups of people to join a room by name and draw together!